wlo2/zmk-totem-dongle-secret-macro/README.md

     - `CONFIG_BOOT_SERIAL_BOOT_MODE=y`
   - DT requirements (see below): chosen boot-mode with a retention node.

+#### Note for Seeeduino XIAO BLE / XIAO BLE Sense UF2 bootloaders

+Some factory UF2 bootloaders on these boards do not honor `GPREGRET=0x57` for UF2 entry.
+To verify support:

+1. Manually enter UF2 (double-tap the reset button).
+2. Mount the UF2 mass storage, open `INFO_UF2.TXT`, and check the bootloader lineage/version.

+If `GPREGRET=0x57` is not supported, you can:

+- Use manual UF2 entry (double-tap reset) when flashing.
+- Reflash an Adafruit-compatible UF2 bootloader that honors `GPREGRET`.
+- Switch to an MCUboot serial-recovery flow instead of UF2.

 ### DeviceTree Requirements

 - Behavior node is provided by `config/bootloader_fix.dtsi` and included in `config/totem.keymap`.
 - For MCUboot path: ensure a retention boot-mode node and chosen is present.
+The boot-mode chosen below is only used for MCUboot; UF2 mode does not require it.
   - Example (present in `boards/shields/totem/totem_*.overlay`):
 ```dts
 &gpregret1 {